10 Dog Road Trip Essentials for a Safe and Happy Journey

 There are “scoop the poop” laws in most urban areas, in parks, and on designated hiking trails.
 Don’t forget to throw in enough bags for your whole trip.

 My favorite brand, and the one’s we’ve used for years, are the EarthRated dog poop bags.
-They are thick, durable and made of recycled materials.

 Current identification tags